aws-samples/aws-iot-analytics-workshop/README.md

 By choosing one of the links below you will be automatically redirected to the CloudFormation section of the AWS Console where your stack will be launched.

-#### Prior to launch the CloudFormation stack you need to have:

-*   An ssh key pair to log into the EC2 instance.
-If you don't have an ssh key pair you can create one in the EC2 console -> Key pairs
+Before launching the CloudFormation, you will need an SSH key pair to log into the EC2 instance.
+If you don't have an SSH key pair you can create one by:

-* * *
+1. Navigating to the **EC2 console**
+2. Click on **Key Pairs**
+3. Click on **Create Key Pair** and input a name.
+4. Save the .pem file in a directory accessible on your computer.

 *   [Launch CloudFormation stack in us-east-1](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?stackName=IoTAnalyticsStack&templateURL=https://s3.amazonaws.com/iotareinvent18/iota-reinvent-cfn-east.json) (N. Virginia)
 *   [Launch CloudFormation stack in us-west-2](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?stackName=IoTAnalyticsStack&templateURL=https://s3.amazonaws.com/iotareinvent18/iota-reinvent-cfn-west.json) (Oregon)